 - No discrimination is practiced within our organisation

-- Our employees are able to work in an environment free of physical, psychological or verbal abuse, the threat of abuse and sexual or other harassment are prohibited
+- Our employees are able to work in an environment free of physical, psychological or verbal abuse, the threat of abuse and sexual or other harassment and accordingly, these are prohibited.

-- We obtain consent from all workers to represent them as agent to clients
+- Obtain consent from all Workers to represent them as agent to Clients;

-- We engage with workers who have the legal right to work in the UK and we check this following the guidance set out by the Home Office
+- Engage with Workers who have the legal right to work in the UK and we check this following the guidance set out by the Home Office;

-- We operate processes in compliance with the Agency Workers Regulations to ensure that our workers receive equal treatment and fair remuneration
+- Operate processes in compliance with the Agency Workers Regulations to ensure that our Workers receive equal treatment and fair remuneration;

-- We ensure transparency of rates and charges payable to workers by providing a written contract to all workers, outlining the terms and conditions of their engagement, their pay and job requirements
+- Ensure transparency of rates and charges payable to Workers by providing a written contract to all Workers outlining the terms and conditions of their engagement, their pay and job requirements;

-- We ensure our workers are engaged in a legally compliant working environment
+- Ensure our Workers are engaged in a legally compliant working environment;

-- We operate Scheduled Compliance Audits on all workers to ensure compliance with legal and client requirements
+- We operate Scheduled Compliance Audits on all Worker to ensure compliance with legal and client requirements;

 Our Supply Chain